 Named The Grenadier Guards after the Battle of Waterloo, 1815; The Guards Division

+Formed in 1656, when Lord Wentworth’s Regiment was raised in Bruges to protect the exiled Charles II the regiment fought in the War of Austrian Succession, the Seven Years’ War, and the Napoleonic Wars.
+After the Battle of Waterloo, it was renamed the Grenadier Guards.
+As such it fought in Crimea, Egypt, the Sudan, and S Africa, as well as 2 World Wars, Korea and many modern operations.
 This plate, based on actual uniforms, shows an officer of the 1st Guards (today the Grenadier Guards) in ceremonial dress.
 On parade he would be armed with a spontoon as well as his sword.
 The officers of the other Guards regiments would have been dressed very similarly.
 A notable feature are the ‘bastion’ loops of gold lace on the lapels.
 These became very popular and were adopted by many regiments.
-All these bars and loops of lace, of course, developed from the button-holes originally on the coats.
+All these bars and loops of lace, of course, developed from the buttonholes originally on the coats.
 Previously the skirts of the coat had been lined with the facing colour, blue in the Foot Guards, but here they are white, and it was now almost universal for skirts to be lined like this.
 These white turn-backs, fastened with an ornamental device, survived in vestigial form on the tails of the coatee until the Crimean war, after which the whole coatee was replaced by a tunic, cut in modern fashion.
-The braiding on the mess dress of captains and above in the Royal Navy still shows the outline of the pockets worn on coats of this period(in 1965).
+The braiding on the mess dress of captains and above in the Royal Navy still shows the outline of the pockets worn on coats of this period.